r-multiverse/help/.github/ISSUE_TEMPLATE/moderator-onboarding.md

 ## Onboarding process

-- [ ] Please submit a pull request the [website repository](https://github.com/r-multiverse/r-multiverse.github.io) to add yourself to the [moderator](https://r-multiverse.org/team.html#moderators) list on the [teams page](https://github.com/r-multiverse/r-multiverse.github.io/blob/main/team.md).
+- [ ] Please submit a pull request the [website repository](https://github.com/r-multiverse/r-multiverse.github.io) to add yourself to the [moderator](https://github.com/r-multiverse/r-multiverse.github.io/blob/main/team.md#moderators) list on the [team page](https://github.com/r-multiverse/r-multiverse.github.io/blob/main/team.md).
 Please include your full name, a description, your GitHub profile photo if available, and your professional affiliation if applicable.
 - [ ] An [administrator](https://r-multiverse.org/team.html#administrators) will review and merge the pull request.
-- [ ] An [administrator](https://r-multiverse.org/team.html#administrators) will add you to the [R-multiverse GitHub moderator team](https://github.com/orgs/r-multiverse/teams/moderators).
+- [ ] An [administrator](https://r-multiverse.org/team.html#administrators) will add you to the [R-multiverse moderator GitHub team](https://github.com/orgs/r-multiverse/teams/moderators).